 “During his visit to the school, Dave was able to inspire Year 8 members of the “Premier League Reading Stars” Literacy Intervention Group to read about their love of sport whilst delivering a highly engaging, honest and passionate talk.
 During his workshop, Dave spoke to the children about his own career to-date and his own journey (both the highs and lows) of his career thus-far.
 Dave was able to relate to the children about the importance of reading, whatever your age or ability and rounded off his visit by asking quiz questions based on an extract from one of his books.
 Dave has been a regular visitor to our school to deliver his workshop and is always one of the first names on the “team sheet” if you want to inspire disengaged pupils to want to read”.
 Ysgol Dyffryn Aman Secondary School

 I have been doing visits to schools to promote reading and writing since 2008.
-I travel all around the UK to spread the message of the importance of reading for pleasure and developing their writing skills.
-I work with pupils from Year 4 all the way up to Year 11.
+I travel all around the UK to spread the message of the importance of reading for pleasure and the need for young people to develop their writing skills.
+I work with pupils from Year 3 all the way up to Year 11.

 I believe passionately that sport and sports writing offers a unique opportunity to inspire young people – particularly boys – into improving their literacy standards.
 Since 2015, I have also been an Ambassador for the Premier League Reading Stars programme for the National Literacy Trust, and regularly take part in their school sessions as a visiting author.
-I even embark on author tours, and during April and May 2016, I visited over 30 schools as an author for the PLRS, delivering whole school sessions and Q&A sessions with targeted groups.
+I even embarked on an author tour, and during April and May 2016, I visited over 50 schools as an author for the PLRS, delivering whole school sessions and Q&A sessions with targeted groups.
+I have worked with football clubs such as Swansea City, Everton, Cardiff City, Newport County and Doncaster Rovers at their Club Literacy Days.

-Since September 2017, I have also been a Patron of Reading at Ansford Academy Secondary School in Somerset and make regular visits to the school as part of this wonderful scheme.
+Since September 2017, I have been a Patron of Reading at Ansford Academy Secondary School in Somerset and make regular visits to the school as part of this wonderful scheme.
+In 2018 I was approached by Ysgol Dyffryn Aman to become their Patron of Reading, a role I was delighted to accept.

 “The engagement displayed by the pupils is absolutely the result of David’s enthusiasm and delivery.”
 Ansford Academy Secondary School.